MrBomberX-btye/mrbomberx-btye.github.io/content/en/_index.md

     title:
       - Bits and Bytes of Backend and Cloud Native Developement
     subtitle:
-      - Distributed Systems, Go, Kubernetes and Anything in between.
+      - Distributed Systems, Go, Kubernetes and Everything in between.
     titleColor:
     titleShadow: true
     titleFontSize: 44